You’ll love this uniquely patterned meditation pillow using the dresden pattern. It’s a simple project don’t let it deceive you.

 ‘Dresden plate’ is a really cool quilting pattern that I have fallen in love with.
 I studied Math in college and love all things geometric so to piece together triangles to form a beautiful circular pattern was so fun!
 The unique pattern originated in the 20s which is probably another reason I really love the look.

-I did this DIY yoga bolster post a bit ago and had such a wonderful response I knew it was time for another sewing post!
 I sit on the floor all day.
 I work on the floor for my full time job, I sit on the floor to blog, I craft on the floor most of the time and I take photos on the floor.
 Needless to say a floor cushion is a must.

 I also love to practice mindfulness!
 Mindfulness is a form of meditation where you simply sit in stillness and acknowledge your thoughts.
 I think mindfulness is an important part of being a good mom, friend and daughter.
 We don’t sit in still silence often enough.